-City Street improvements financed through the 12th Street and Oread Tax Increment Finance District STATE ALCOHOL TAX FUNDS IMPORTANT TO CITY & COMMUNITY SERVICES The City of Lawrence and many community groups rely heavily on monies received from State taxes levied on alcohol purchases.
+A KDOT Transportation Enhancement Grant provided funding for the restoration of a brick street in an historic neighborhood.
+ALCOHOL AND LIQUOR TAX FUNDS ARE KEY CITY RESOURCES The City of Lawrence and many community groups rely heavily on monies received from State taxes levied on alcohol purchases.
 Pursuant to State law, one-third of the fund revenues are allocated to the City's General Fund, one-third to the Special Recreation Fund and one-third goes in the City's Special Alcohol Fund.
 Resources in the City's general fund provide support for a number of City services, while monies deposited in the City's Recreation Fund provides resources for a number of park and recreation activities.
 A number of notfor-profit Lawrence organizations and our school resource officers rely on the funds from the City's Special Alcohol Fund for their programs.
-These programs and services are vital to the health of the Lawrence community.
-The City of Lawrence opposes any efforts to divert or diminish the distribution of local alcohol tax fund dollars to the state.
+These programs and services are vital to the health of the The City of Lawrence community.
+Lawrence opposes any efforts to divert or diminish the distribution of local alcohol tax fund dollars to the state.
+The City supports the addition of local alcohol and liquor taxation authority.

-PROTECTING SALES TAXES AS AN ESSENTIAL CITY REVENUE SOURCE TO FUND IMPORTANT CITY SERVICES Sales taxes are an increasingly important component of City budgets, funding essential municipal services and capital improvements which benefit our entire community.
-An important federal and state issue that must be addressed is the legal authority to impose state, city, and county sales taxes on electronic commerce and catalog sales.
-A sales tax on e-commerce and catalog sales protects an important revenue source for state and local governments and puts traditional land based businesses in our communities on an equal taxation footing with their electronic The Kansas Legislature competitors. should continue to pursue the "Stream-lined Sales Tax" efforts and other opportunities to include Internet and catalog sales tax collection.
+Cuts to alcohol and liquor tax revenue will mean cuts to vital community programming for youth.
+PROTECTING SALES TAXES: AN ESSENTIAL CITY REVENUE SOURCE TO FUND CITY SERVICES Sales taxes are a vital component of City budgets funding essential municipal services and capital improvements. important federal and state issue that must be addressed is the legal authority to impose state, city, and county sales taxes on electronic commerce and catalog sales.
+A sales tax on e-commerce and catalog sales protects an important revenue source for state and local governments and puts traditional land based businesses in our communities on an equal taxation footing with their electronic competitors.
+Kansas Legislature should continue to pursue the "Stream-lined Sales Tax" efforts and other opportunities to include Internet and catalog sales tax collection.

 City of Lawrence rail-to-trail project financed with a KDOT transportation enhancement grant and City sales tax revenues.
-LOCAL TAXING & SPENDING DECISIONS SHOULD BE MADE BY LOCALLY ELECTED OFFICIALS The Lawrence City Commission strongly opposes the enactment of State imposed spending or taxation controls or lids.
-The so-called Taxpayer Bill of Rights (TABOR) proposals create an arbitrary and capricious procedure for what should be an essential function of representative democracy: elected officials determining the appropriate spending and taxing policies of their community.
-Local tax and spending decisions should be made by locally elected officials - not by artificial limits in the state statutes or constitution.
-The City desires to partner with the Legislature to find solutions which will ease the hardship of property tax burdens on low income, elderly homeowners while maintaining adequate funding sources for City services.
-MUNICIPAL AUTHORITY TO ENACT EXCISE TAXES The City of Lawrence supports the enactment of legislation to allow all Kansas cities the ability to enact development excise taxes.
-In 2006 the Legislature adopted legislation which allows certain cities to maintain existing excise taxes - but not cities such as Lawrence.
-This places cities such as Lawrence at a competitive disadvantage - essentially penalizing Lawrence taxpayers who must pay more for infrastructure than residents of cities with excise taxes.
-This is fundamentally unfair and the Legislature should enact legislation allowing all cities this financing option.
+Local city and county sales tax revenue must continue to go to municipalities.
+Any effort to divert local sales taxes will be opposed.
+MUNICIPAL AUTHORITY TO ENACT EXCISE TAXES The City of Lawrence supports the enactment of legislation to allow all Kansas cities the ability to enact development In 2006 the Legislature excise taxes. adopted legislation which allows certain cities to maintain existing excise taxes - but not cities such as Lawrence.
+This places cities such as Lawrence at a competitive disadvantage - essentially penalizing Lawrence taxpayers who must pay more for infrastructure than residents of cities with This is fundamentally unfair excise taxes. and the Legislature should enact legislation allowing all cities this financing option.
 TELECOMMUNICATIONS LEGISLATION Lawrence's ability to franchise utility companies and regulate its public rights-of-way must not be compromised.
 Private companies which use a public asset - such as locally owned right-of-way - should continue to be required to collect franchise fees.
 These utilities should also continue to be required to relocate in the right-of-way for public projects at their own expense - and not at the expense of local taxpayers.

-Lawrence must be able to regulate utilities that use public right of way.
 TOURISM The City of Lawrence offers many destination places for travel and entertainment.
 The City encourages the State of Kansas to enact a comprehensive tourism plan and to increase state funding of tourism promotion and marketing.
+Tourism brings sales, hotel and guest tax and additional revenue to the state and should be viewed as an investment.